nipafx/demo-java-x/README.md

-# Java After Eight Feature Demo
+# Java X Feature Demo

 Demonstrates most features that were introduced by Java 9 and later versions.
 The links below take you to the demos in this project, the JEPs responsible for introducing the feature, and to other sources if available.

+For a more practical approach to many of these features, including some quick code metrics, check my [_Java After Eight_ repo](https://github.com/CodeFX-org/java-after-eight).

 These articles discuss the recent Java versions and list a lot of the new features: